 Due to Swift being in its initial stage, there is much time for the language to mature and discover/ address its pain areas.
 It still has a very limited amount of “native” libraries and tools.
 Plus, due to its newness, there is a limited amount of Swift developers out there.
 Even so, since the swift community is growing rapidly, there is an increase in demand for Swift programmers.

-Despite being in its initial age, Swift is enjoying many success stories.
+Despite being in its initial age, Swift programming language is enjoying many success stories.
 In fact, its newest version, Swift 4.0 has brought tremendous improvement in its previous version, bringing better version compatibility- easing the process of migrating to Swift 4.0, updates to Swift Package Manager, API improvements and additions etc.

 Among Swift’s prominent users are LinkedIn, Coursera, Pandora, Twitter, Fitbit and Vimeo etc., while Facebook and Uber have showed renewed interest in the language.
 Thus, as adoption rates grow, Swift can eventually replace Objective-C as the leading language for iOS development.